jimdigriz/bgpexplore/README.md

 # Overview

-As with any database, upfront thought must be put into what [schema](https://en.wikipedia.org/wiki/Database_schema) to use, this cannot be done without first understanding a bit about the construction of our datasets.
+As with any database, upfront thought must be put into what [schema](https://en.wikipedia.org/wiki/Database_schema) to use, this cannot be done without first understanding the basics of the construction of our datasets.

-[BGP](https://tools.ietf.org/html/rfc4271) works by assigning an Autonomous Systems ('AS') Number to every entity on the Internet through which they advertise either IP address space ('prefix') they terminate (eg. Amazon are assigned AS16509 and host systems in the IP range 34.240.0.0/13) and/or act as transit that advertising connectivity between ASs (eg. Hurricane Electric provide transit between Choopa on AS20473 and Infinity Developments Limited on AS12496).
+[BGP works by assigning an Autonomous Systems ('AS') Number ('ASN')](https://tools.ietf.org/html/rfc4271) to every entity on the Internet through which they advertise either IP address space ('prefix') they terminate (eg. Amazon are assigned AS16509 and host systems in the IP range 34.240.0.0/13) and/or act as transit that advertising connectivity between ASs (eg. Hurricane Electric provide transit between Choopa on AS20473 and Infinity Developments Limited on AS12496).

 So version one of our graph schema may look like: